 27. What do normal lungs allow?

-Space for efficient gas exchange to occur
+They allow space for efficient gas exchange to occur.

 28. What does an increase in interstitial tissue cause?